 The 2020 MLB regular season has come to an end, and with it comes playoff brackets, predictions, debates and discussions.
 However, we are going to save playoff predictions for another article.
-In this article we are going to talk about End of Season awards.
-Wo deserves the Cy Young awards?, Rookie of the Year?
+In this article, we are going to talk about the End of Season awards.
+Who deserve the Cy Young awards?, Rookie of the Year?
 Most Valuable Player???
 All of these questions and more will be answered.
 These are my opinions after watching the games, looking at stats and reading others’ opinions.

 Let’s start with probably the most difficult question which in my opinion would be the Rookie of the Year awards.
 This award goes to the best rookie in both the National and American league.

-The best rookie in the American league and the entire MLB is Kyle Lewis.
-Here’s why, Kyle Lewis hit .262 with 11 homers and 28 RBI’s in 58 games played.
-He didn’t have a great September but that just shows other rokies had time to catch up and they didn’t.
+The best rookie in the American League and the entire MLB is Kyle Lewis.
+Here’s why Kyle Lewis hit .262 with 11 homers and 28 RBI’s in 58 games played.
+He didn’t have a great September but that just shows other rookies had time to catch up and they didn’t.
 He finished the season leading all rookies in total bases, and was tied for homers.

-In 2020, the American league Cy Young goes ta Shane Bieber.
-There is not much to say about his preformance this year.
+In 2020, the American League Cy Young goes ta Shane Bieber.
+There is not much to say about his performance this year.
 He pitched 12 games with an 8-1 record, a 1.63 ERA, and 122 strikeouts.
 He only pitched 77.1 innings but struck out 122.
 That is an incredibly hard thing to do as a pitcher.

 The National League Cy Young will be Trevor Bauer.
 He said it himself “I don’t know how you can see it any other way”.
 I do think Jacob deGrom is a close, close second and as much as I would love to see a back-to-back-to-back winner, you have to give respect where it’s due.
 Trevor Bauer deserves the respect he gets and then some.
 This year he pitched 11 games, with a 1.73 era, and 100 strikeouts.